wsnh2022/AHK_Utilities/Dynamic-GitSync-Anyrepo-In-bat/README.md

 └── ...
 ```

-Add the script and its output files to `.gitignore` so they stay local:
+That is it.
+No other steps required.

+On first run the script automatically checks `.gitignore` for the following entries and appends any that are missing:

 ```gitignore
 gitsync.bat